eno03/tsp-ga/README.md

 Solving the Traveling Salesman Problem using date from Database and Genetic Algorithms.

 Requirements:
-Import s103_pz02.sql file into the database.
+Import s103_pz02.sql file into a database.